De Legibus: Provenance of the text

+It is unclear exactly when Cicero composed de Legibus.
+The earliest possible date is 58 BC, because book three unmistakably refers to the Leges Clodiae enacted in that year.
+The latest possible date is 43 BC, the year Cicero was killed.
+This range covers the late part of Cicero's political and legal career, after he had served as consul in 63 BC and the formation of the First Triumvirate in 59 BC.
+However, the work could have been composed before, during or after the dictatorship of Julius Caesar (45-44 BC) which fatally undermined the constitution of the Roman Republic.

 Much like its sister work de re publica, de Legibus exists in fragmentary condition, with no work beyond the first half of Book Three known to survive.
 The remaining fragments of de Legibus are scattered in three volumes at the Leiden University Library.

 Further, issues of legibility and authenticity have been raised among researchers.
 Vienna Professor M. Zelzer in 1981 argued that the text as it is now known may have been transcribed out of a cursive (as opposed to block-text) copy at some point, incurring possible mistakes from the vagaries of the script.
 Others (such as translator Niall Rudd) argue that the text was still in rough-draft form at the time of Cicero's murder in December 43 BC, and that it was still to be cleaned up and edited by the author.
 Much like de re publica, some material was recovered from the writings of others.
 Two passages were found used in the third- and fourth-century writer Lactantius's Divinae Institutiones (Lactantius also quoted heavily from de re publica), and one further paragraph has been located in Macrobius' Saturnalia.